 Erectile dysfunction can be due to:

 - psychological factors – a man’s sexual drive or performance can be affected by stress such as problems at work, relationship difficulties or financial worries.
-Psychiatric conditions, and feeling depressed or anxious about poor sexual performance can also result in a failed erection
+Psychiatric conditions, and feeling depressed or anxious about poor sexual performance can also result in erectile dysfunction

 - a combination of physical illness and psychological factors – physical problems with maintaining an erection may cause the man to feel anxious about sexual performance, which makes the problem worse